ralph-mcardell/sh-utils/doc/dict.md

   #     2.3. set a new set of parameters, starting with the remaining
   #          parameters in $@ - including previously updated parameters
   #          with the '_' values interspersed, and then append the next
-  #          updated key and '_'  interspersed value.
+  #          updated key and inserted '_'  value.
-  #     2.4  decrement the remaining count of parameters to update
+  #     2.4  decrement the remaining count of parameters to update.
   local count=$#
   while [ $count -gt 0 ]; do
     local key="${1}"